Welcome to the latest issue of Subtle Maneuvers. Previously: Sybille Bedford’s squandered years (and their resolution!)

 And there’s a nice tie-in here with my favorite subject of routines—they’re a great accompaniment, or maybe even a kind of antidote, to low self-esteem.
 If you don’t have tremendous confidence in your work, all the more reason to try to automate the process, to do it according to a predictable schedule from which you don’t deviate, lest the whole fragile enterprise collapse.

 Here’s Cave describing his songwriting routine, via his wonderful newsletter the Red Hand Files.
-(Thanks for Kevin M. for alerting me to this last summer.)
+(Thanks to Kevin M. for alerting me to this last summer.)